Newborn Hearing Screening

 Littleton Regional Healthcare offers a newborn hearing-screening program for infants born at the hospital.

-With the implementation of the newborn screening program, we can effectively address the needs of children born with hearing loss and offer help to their families.
+We can effectively address the needs of children born with hearing loss and offer help to their families.
 This is a valuable program, one that Littleton Regional Healthcare is proud to offer to the community.
-The hospital's obstetric nursing staff has received training on the use of the ABR equipment and does the initial newborn hearing-screening test.
+The hospital's obstetric nursing staff has received training on the use of the OAE & ABR equipment and does the initial newborn hearing-screening test.

 Nearly 24,000 babies are born in the United States each year with hearing loss.
 Without the ability to hear, an infant cannot master communication skills.
 The critical period of opportunity to acquire language is from birth to 3 years, yet on average; infants with hearing impairment are not detected until the child reaches two years of age or later with mild hearing loss.
 Children with a hearing loss that goes undetected may never catch up with a normal hearing child.
 This situation can have a profound impact on the child's life, affecting not only language and learning abilities but also the child's social and emotional development.
 The key is early detection so that treatment can be started early, states the position statement of the American Academy of Pediatrics.